Yellow Light Game

 The Yellow Light Game is a computerized task used to assess decision making in the presence of certain and uncertain outcomes.
 The game was adapted from the Stoplight Game (Gardner & Steinberg, 2005; Chein et al., 2011), and improves upon it by allowing flexible configuration of many aspects of each intersection.
 For example, it is easy to change the total number of possible crash events, as well as the speed of the car and timing of light-changes.

-To request access to the gitlab repository for the YLG, please complete the form below.
-If you have an existing gitlab account you can enter your user name in the form; if you don’t already have an account we will invite you to create one using the email address supplied.
-Within one week, you should receive an email from gitlab with your invitation to the repository.
+To request access to the github repository for the YLG, please complete the form below.
+If you have an existing github account you can enter your user name in the form; if you don’t already have an account we will invite you to create one using the email address supplied.
+Within one week, you should receive an email from github with your invitation to the repository.

 Essentially, we built a new task from the ground up that is similar to the Stoplight Task, but more appropriate for both fMRI and detailed behavioral studies.
 It’s still a driving simulation – however: